 Creole Translation Vocabulary: We retain key Creole terminology as much as possible to support language development, including addressing any new meanings for familiar words and applying them accurately within the translated Creole text.

-candidate means kandida in Haitian Creole but it can also mean yon moun ki ap aplike pou yon travay.
+The word candidate means kandida in Haitian Creole but it can also mean yon moun ki ap aplike pou yon travay.
 Lè kandida a rive lan Pòtoprens, li do yon bagay; lè li ale Okap, li di yon lòt bagay.
 Mwen pa janm wè yon politisyen mantè pase nèg sila.
 Example of Creole translation: When the candidate is in Port-au-Prince he says one thing; he contradicts himself when he gets to Cap Haitien.
 I have never seen a politician lying as much as this fellow.

 decide is an English word meaning deside, pran yon pozisyon in Haitian Creole.
 Pitit gason mwen gen pou li deside si li vle ale Ozetazini oswa Kanada.
 Piske li pa pale angle byen, mwen kwè ke peyi Kanada ap pi bon.
 Creole translation is: My son will decide whether to go to the United States or Canada.
 Considering that he does not speak English, I believe that Canada would be a better choice.